promanenko/gigaspaces-sbp-jekyll/xap-hot-deploy.markdown

 parent: production.html
 ---

-{% mute %}This tool allows to refresh business logic without any system downtime and data loss.{% endmute %}
+{% mute %}This tool allows business logic to be refreshed without any system downtime and data loss.{% endmute %}

 {% panel %}
 {%section%}